-Ann Thomas has thirty years of experience in bank accounting and control.
+Ann Thomas has over 30 years of experience in bank accounting and control.
 She received a BA in Accounting from the University of Houston in 1982.
-From 1982 through 1997 she worked with Judith Alexander Jenkins, as Alexander & Associates and subsequently Alexander & Leavelle, providing planning, financial reporting, regulatory reporting, and operational and compliance auditing services to over ninety independent banks.
+From 1982 through 1997 she worked with Judith Alexander Jenkins, providing planning, financial reporting, regulatory reporting, and operational and compliance auditing services to over ninety independent banks.

 This 4 part webinar series will be held on March 5, 12, 19, and 26 from 11am-1pm ET.